September 17, 2024

 “We often talk about how our parents’ journey to a new country and the enduring trauma across generations have shaped expectations placed upon their children.”

 Sanchez cited some everyday experiences: having to interpret for parents at their medical appointments, translating academic or professional documents, and dealing with expectations.
-Many people have also faced the challenges of risk aversity, responsibilities, imposter syndrome, and power dynamics that accompany birth order or gender.
+Many people have also faced the challenges of risk adversity, responsibilities, imposter syndrome, and power dynamics that accompany birth order or gender.

 “I like to have them try to figure out something they treasured from their upbringing, and something that they would want of their own, so they can have this bicultural identity and feel solidified as an individual,” she explained.